Governance Cockpit

 How can I sort diagrams by name or validity period?

-Users with the user role Administrator or Editor can sort the diagrams displayed in the roadmap by name or by validity period.
-To do this, click on the menu item Governance Cockpit in the left menu bar and switch to the Roadmap tab in the header of the main area.
+Users with the Administrator or Editor role can sort the diagrams shown in the roadmap by name or by validity period.
+To do this, click the Governance Cockpit menu item in the left menu bar and switch to the Roadmap tab in the header of the main area.

 To display a roadmap of the validity periods of published processes, the current repository must contain at least one published diagram with a valid validity period.
-Next, you need to select at least one filter in the Settings panel in the right sidebar.
-Once a filter has been selected, the roadmap will appear in the main area.
+Then you must select at least one filter in the Settings panel in the right sidebar.
+As soon as at least one filter is selected, the roadmap appears in the main area.

-On the left side of the roadmap, the published diagrams are listed alphabetically according to the current content language of the selected repository, taking into account the activated filter criteria.
-To make the display clearer, you can determine the order of the displayed diagrams yourself.
-To do this, navigate to the left side and click on the Sort button.
+On the left side of the roadmap, the published diagrams are listed alphabetically according to the current content language of the selected repository and based on the active filter criteria.
+To make the display clearer, you can define the order of the shown diagrams yourself.
+To do this, go to the left side of the roadmap and click the Sort button.

 The screenshot shows the sorting options available in the roadmap.

-Here you can select whether the diagrams are to be sorted alphabetically or according to their validity period.
-When sorting alphabetically, you can choose between an order from A to Z or from Z to A. When sorting by time, you have the option of sorting the diagrams according to the Valid from or Valid to date, either from oldest to newest or from newest to oldest.
+Here, you can choose whether the diagrams should be sorted alphabetically or by validity period.
+For alphabetical sorting, you can choose A to Z or Z to A. For time-based sorting, you can sort the diagrams by the Valid from or Valid to date, either from oldest to newest or from newest to oldest.

-As soon as you select a sorting option, the list of diagrams displayed is automatically adjusted.
-Diagrams without a Valid to date are taken into account by an automatically assigned date so that they are sorted correctly.
+As soon as you select a sorting option, the list of shown diagrams is updated automatically.
+Diagrams without a Valid to date are still included by using an automatically assigned date so that they can be sorted correctly.